 Auto Insurance and How a Car Is Used

 Car usage is self-declared.
 The client tells the insurer how their car is used.
 There’s no mechanism to verify this claim for every policy.
 When an accident occurs, insurance company investigators may look into how a car was used to determine if the motorist accurately revealed this information.

 What Does Commute Means for Car Insurance?

-Pleasure use of a vehicle means that there is no driver who uses a car daily to drive to work, school or other destination.
+Pleasure use of a vehicle means that there is no driver who uses a car daily to drive to work, school, or other destinations.
 Typically, this is a designation for a second vehicle.
 Under certain circumstances though, a driver with one vehicle may declare it for pleasure use only.
-A person who works at home or who commutes using public transit may convince an insurer that a single vehicle is only used for pleasure purposes.
+A person who works at home or who commutes using public transit may convince an insurer that a single-vehicle is only used for pleasure purposes.
 These vehicles likely have fewer annual kilometers driven, which would be revealed annually through odometer readings, should the insurer inquire about these.

 Other Pleasure Use Insurance Considerations